 How will parking be affected by the road closures?

 To ensure the safety of participants, residents and spectators, there will be parking restrictions in place along the event route.
 We ask if you could support us by moving your vehicle off the route the night before the event.
 We will be issuing reminders through traffic enforcement notices 2 weeks before the event.
 There may be a risk that your vehicle will be moved to a nearby safe location if you do not comply with these notices.
 For those affected we advise using local parking locations, your driveway or alternative side roads clear of the route.

 How will the road closures affect local transport such as buses or trains?

 Vélo Birmingham & Midlands is working closely with Network West Midlands and other transport providers to assist them in planning and to communicate any affected services on the day of the event.
-With road closures in place some local bus services will be affected.
+With road closures in place some local bus services may be affected.
 Network West Midlands will be providing all the information you need to check your local bus routes online and the public transport journey planner will give you the best options to travel on the day.
 The Network West Midlands page will be updated regularly in the lead up to the event, so please take the time to see how you may be affected.
-Visit networkwestmidlands.com/velo.

 How do you ensure the general safety of the event and of local people?

 Safety is a primary focus of this event from both a participant and general public perspective and is at the forefront of decision making throughout the planning process.
 Subject to the scrutiny of ‘Safety Advisory Groups’, Vélo Birmingham & Midlands engages with Local Authority representatives, Emergency Services and other key stakeholders on all safety planning aspects.
 Appropriate infrastructure, signage or stewarding will be employed across the route and road closures to mitigate risk to both participants and locals.